FarhanAhmad/LovooApp/README.md

 Clean architecture with MVVM pattern.

 # Components used:
+- databinding to remove boiler plate code
+- live data for updating UI from View Model
+- Coroutines for background thread execution
 - RoomDB for local data persistance
 - OkHttp3 for remote data
 - Repository Pattern